Chase McLaughlin: Tampa Bay Buccaneers

 On March 30, 2023, McLaughlin signed with the Tampa Bay Buccaneers.
 He was named the Buccaneers' placekicker at the start of the 2023 season following the release of Rodrigo Blankenship.
+He finished the 2023 season converting 29-of-31 field goal attempts and all 33 extra point attempts.

 On March 11, 2024, McLaughlin signed a three-year, $12.3 million contract extension with the Buccaneers.
+In the 2024 season, he converted 30-of-32 field goal attempts and 54-of-56 extra point attempts.

-On September 28, 2025, during a week 4 game at home versus the Philadelphia Eagles, McLaughlin set the Buccaneer franchise record with a 65 yard field goal to end the first half, the longest field goal made in an outdoor stadium.
-In Week 8, kicked three field goals over 50 yards in a 23-3 win over the New Orleans Saints, earning NFC Special Teams Player of the Week.
+On September 28, 2025, during a Week 4 game at home against the Philadelphia Eagles, McLaughlin set the Buccaneer franchise record with a 65-yard field goal to end the first half, the longest field goal made in an outdoor stadium.
+In Week 8, McLaughlin kicked three field goals over 50 yards in a 23-3 win over the New Orleans Saints, earning NFC Special Teams Player of the Week.
+He finished the 2025 season converting 32-of-38 field goal attempts and 32-of-33 extra point attempts.